Alex Bregman Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (84 total, one per game).
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (85 total, one per game).

-- The Rangers will send Eovaldi (9-3) to the mound for his 17th start of the season as he goes for his 10th win.
-He is 9-3 with a 2.82 ERA and 101 strikeouts through 105 1/3 innings pitched.

-- His most recent time out came on Sunday against the New York Yankees, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance came on Tuesday against the Detroit Tigers, when the lefty went 5 2/3 innings, surrendering six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.